 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Signal Mountain is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

 The people who call Signal Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Signal Mountain residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Signal Mountain include Irish, German, Scots-Irish, and European.
+Important ancestries of people in Signal Mountain include English, German, Irish, French, and European.

 The most common language spoken in Signal Mountain is English.
-Other important languages spoken here include Russian and West Germanic languages.
+Other important languages spoken here include Italian and Spanish.